softlayer/softlayer-python/docs/cli.rst

 Command-line Interface
 ======================

-The SoftLayer command line interface is available via the `sl` command available in your `PATH`.
-The `sl` command is a reference implementation of SoftLayer API bindings for python and how to efficiently make API calls.
+The SoftLayer command line interface is available via the `slcli` command available in your `PATH`.
+The `slcli` command is a reference implementation of SoftLayer API bindings for python and how to efficiently make API calls.
 See the :ref:`usage-examples` section to see how to discover all of the functionality not fully documented here.